Before we jump into the subject of customer care, consider this:

 So, to better understand what customer care really means, let’s look at how it fits in interactions with customers.

-Is customer care the same as customer service?
+Is customer care and service the same thing?

 Customer service’s role is to provide advice and help to customers.
 It can be helping them choose the right product or deal with complaints.
 But when you provide customer care, you connect with customers on an emotional level while serving them.